codebytes/secure-terraform-on-azure/slides/Slides.md

 ## Save time and money

 We can't just do security in production after everything is built, we need to go into solutions with security baked in.

 ---

+# Security Tooling

+Running static analysis security testing (SAST) tools against infrastructure as code (IaC) is a way to ensure that the infrastructure being provisioned is secure and compliant with best practices.

+---

+# Why run Security Tooling?

+## <i class="fa-solid fa-lock"></i> To catch security issues early
+## <i class="fa-regular fa-square-check"></i> To ensure compliance
+## <i class="fa-solid fa-chart-line"></i> To improve the security of your infrastructure
+## <i class="fa-regular fa-clock"></i> To save time and effort by shifting Left

+---

+# Security and Compliance

+There have been multiple breaches and attacks due to misconfiguration.
+Vulnerabilities can be a simple omitted property.

+---